tjrai/Explanatory-Data-Analysis-through-visulaization-/README.md

 The dataset has 2,075,259 rows and 9 columns.
 Only data from the dates 2007-02-01 and 2007-02-02 are used.
-Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
+Overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.